cf73/humanity/content/collections/pages/home-page-photos.md

     content:
       -
         type: text
-        text: 'Please join us.
-May we pour you a cup of tea?'
+        text: 'May we pour you a cup of tea?'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'For this is an oasis with a mission, custom-made for we the people to consider, with neighbors old and new, how best to address our humanitarian and planetary alarms, to solve our increasingly wild and fractious rides around the sun.'
+        text: 'For this is an oasis with a mission, custom-made for we the people to consider, with neighbors old and new, how best to solve our humanitarian and planetary challenges.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "To plant our investigations on the fertile soil of open hearts and curious minds, we have selected three hundred of humanity’s most inspiring voices, ancient and current, to guide and encourage us in re-imagining\_our roles as change-maker for community, country, or planet."
+        text: "To plant our investigations on the fertile soil of open hearts and curious minds, we have selected three hundred and thirty of humanity’s most inspiring voices, ancient and current, to guide and encourage us in re-imagining\_our roles as change-maker for community, country, or planet."
   -
     type: paragraph
     content: